MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/corporate-communications-overview.md

 |Check technical and license requirements          | Learn how to use and integrate M365 apps    | Determine success metrics & plan the launch  |Retire content when it’s no longer needed          |

 #### Step 1: Learn more about tools and define your audience profile
+Start by getting familiar with [common corporate communications scenarios](/SharePoint/plan-communication-strategy.md).
+Next, [review Microsoft 365 communication apps](/SharePoint/review-communication-apps.md) to make sure you understand engagment opportunities and analytics options.
+Then, learn how to [define and scope your audience](/SharePoint/audience-profile.md).
+After following these basic steps, you will be ready to select the right communication solution that fits your organization's needs.

 #### Step 2: Identify the scenario(s) to meet your communication goal
+After spending time learning about M365 communication options and how to reach your audience, [choose a corporate communication solution](/SharePoint/choose-communication-method.md) or combination of solutions.
+Each communication solution covers step-by-step guidance and includes best practices to ensure your success.

 #### Step 3: Plan, create, and launch your communication strategy
+Once you've selected a solution or combination of solutions, you'll learn how to plan, build, and launch.
+Each communication solution can be customized and integrated with other communication solutions depending on your goals.
+Understanding your audience's needs and how they currently use M365 apps will heavily influence how you make decisions.

 #### Step 4: Manage and maintain communication and content over time
+Some communication solutions are a one-time event while others may have several occurances over time.
+Depending on the communication solution, there may be some maintanence requirements and next steps.
+Learn how to prepare for the long term success of your communication strategy.

 ## Overview of corporate communication solutions: